 Without compression shorts to prevent groin and thigh muscles from rubbing together, not only does the surrounding skin tend to chafe, but sciatic nerve irritation can add to the discomfort.
-The most sensible way to relieve this situation is by separating and compressing these muscles, hence the need for a good pair of compression shorts.
+The most sensible way to relieve this situation is by separating and compressing these muscles, hence the need for a good pair of compression shorts or spats.
 There is no scientific proof that wearing them enhances performance but many professionals do anyway.
 If nothing else, the comfort factor alone is often all it takes to make a winner.
 Here are a few of the best compression shorts for MMA that best Amazon has to offer, all chosen for their high customer ratings.

 When looking for a compression short for MMA and Jiu Jitsu, you are looking for the ones that provide you the most comfort.
 A lot of times, that has to do with the material.
 You also want one that is going to last.